Saturn91/pico8-cli/README.md

 5. Save your changes within pico8 `CTRL+S` as usual
 6. End Pico8
 7. run cmd `pico8-cli unpack override` to apply the changes to the unpacked file
+9. run cmd `pico8-cli build` to setup (first time) and build your game into binaries and web executables
 8. run cmd `pico8-cli test` to setup (first time) and run tests

 # Dependencies